AXErunners/sentinel/README.md

     $ virtualenv ./venv
     $ ./venv/bin/pip install -r requirements.txt

+## Usage

+Sentinel is "used" as a script called from cron every minute.

-### 3. Set up Cron
+### Set up Cron

 Set up a crontab entry to call Sentinel every minute:

     $ crontab -e

-In the crontab editor, add the lines below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to:
+In the crontab editor, add the lines below, replacing '/path/to/sentinel' to the path where you cloned sentinel to:

-    * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1
+    * * * * * cd /path/to/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-### 4. Test the Configuration
+### Test Configuration

-Test the config by running all tests from the sentinel folder you cloned into
+Test the config by running tests:

     $ ./venv/bin/py.test ./test